 Each side will need approximately 3-5 minutes, but it’s best to keep an eye on them and flip when the cornmeal is turning golden brown.

 This batch took about four minutes on the first side.

 And about the same on the second side, giving you plenty of time to whip up a delicious Chipotle Crema.

-This is a lighter version of Chipotle Crema, similar to the one used in our Crispy Chicken Tacos.
+This is a lighter version of our Chipotle Mayo.
 In a blender combine:

 1/2 cup plain Greek yogurt